Sitecore/sitecore-marketplace-sdk/packages/client/README.md

 The `client` package provides secure, bidirectional communication between a Marketplace application (the client) and Sitecore (the host).
 Sitecore loads the Marketplace app inside a sandboxed [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
 The iframe and its parent window securely communicate using the web browser's [PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

-This package lets you make queries and perform mutations:
+This package lets you:
-- Queries support one-off data requests and subscriptions for live updates.
+- Make queries.
+Queries support one-off data requests and subscriptions for live updates.
+The `client` package lets you query the host's state and environment, and the [context](#query-the-application-context) of your Marketplace app.
-- Mutations trigger state changes or HTTP requests in Sitecore.
+- Perform mutations.
+Mutations trigger state changes or HTTP requests in Sitecore.
+- Interact with Sitecore APIs to perform actions on behalf of the resources it was granted access to during installation.
   > [!TIP]
   > Inspired by GraphQL and React Query, the query/mutation API manages internal state, loading status, and error handling.